Grow Tent Setup: The Ultimate Guide by Kyle Kushman

 Low maintenance and accessibility make them perfect for first-time growers.

 Tip: a 2×4 grow tent setup can easily fit inside most closets and other small areas.
+Check our report on "micro growing" to learn more about this kind of setups.

 A 3×3 grow tent setup will give you a little more space.